Review a skill against best practices

 Use these scores to choose quality skills and identify what to fix in your own skills before publishing.

-When you publish a skill to the registry using tessl skill publish, evaluations run automatically:
+When you publish a skill to the registry using tessl skill publish, skill reviews run automatically:

 What happens automatically: